-- The service periods of all active members split between the active members pre-1 July 1993 and post-30 June 1993 service period; and - The pensioner liabilities (including any potential pensioner liabilities arising from deferred members) which are allocated to the pre-1993 period.
+- The service periods of all active members split between the active members pre-1 July 1993 and post-30 June 1993 service period; and - The pensioner (including fixed term pension) liabilities which are allocated to the pre-1993 period.

 The pre-1 July 1993 component of the shortfall is apportioned between the participating employers based on the employer's share of the total participating employer payroll at 30 June 1993.